logiquesistemas/cdi-cache-extension/README.md

 # CDI Cache Extension
-An extension CDI for cache the results of the methods
+An extension CDI for cache methods results.

 ##How to use